Gnocchi with Sausage, Spinach and Tomatoes

 To reheat, I like to add a splash of water or broth as the gnocchi tends to absorb liquid as it sits.

-Can I freeze this gnocchi for later?
+Can I freeze this Gnocchi with Sausage and Tomatoes?

 While you can freeze cooked gnocchi for later, whether you should or not depends on your preferences.